dparedesh/baseline-framework/README.md

 <br/><br/>

-## Official results obtained with this tool..
+## Official results obtained with this tool...

 The tool has been used to produce the official results of the following paper publications: